MarshaC713/MarshaC713/README.md

 ### About Me
-- Multi-Award Nominated tech profesional 🏆🏆🏆
+- Multi-Award Nominated Tech Profesional 🏆🏆🏆
+  Including, but not limited to:
+- ❤️  Women in Data® - Top 20 Women in Data & Tech
+- 💛 Global Tech Advocates - Top 51 Black Women in Tech
+- 🖤 Black Tech Achievement Award Developer of the Year 2024!
+- 🇬🇧 Computer Weekly Longlist - UKtech50 2024: The longlist of the UK’s Top 50 influential tech leaders

-- 🤔 I am looking for **Data** / **Software** opportunities.
+- 🤔 I am looking for **Data** / **Cloud** / **Software** opportunities.

 - ⏫ Committed to continuous professional development and a member of the professional bodies BCS, CMI and Forbes BLK

-- 📜 Trained in both Advanced Data Analytics and Software Engineering
+- 📜 Trained in both Advanced Data Analytics and Python Software Engineering

+- ⬆️ Top skills SQL, Python, Java, Power BI, Tableau, Advanced Excel, Advanced Data Analytics, and Data Science

 - 🌱 Current studies: Consolidating Knowledge through project building